nfagerlund/eardogger/README.md

 :url | URL-encoded URL (yo dawg) of the URL you want to bookmark.

 - If it found and updated existing bookmarks:
-    - Display "Bookmarks updated" page w/ 3-sec countdown; redirect to :url after countdown.
+    - Display "Bookmarks updated" page w/ 3-sec countdown; 302 to :url after countdown.
 - If no bookmarks matched:
     - Display create bookmark form
         - Only offer prefix; display :url but leave it hardcoded.
-        - On success: display "Bookmark created" page w/ 3-sec countdown; redirect to :url after countdown.
+        - On success: display "Bookmark created" page w/ 3-sec countdown; 302 to :url after countdown.
 - If no session: login form, which redirects to self on success.

+### /resume/:url

+Immediately redirect to the current position of the most specific bookmark that matches :url.

+If there aren't any matching bookmarks, offer a choice between creating a new bookmark or just returning to where you were.

+URL parameters:

+Name | Description
+-|-
+:url | The URL-encoded URL (yo dawg) to retrieve a bookmark for.

+Returns:

+Outcome | Response
+-|-
+Success | 302 "found" redirect to current location of bookmark.
+Can't find bookmark |